Avril-Cui/61040-ai-concept/README.md

    ✅ No tasks were dropped - all tasks successfully scheduled!
 ```

+We can see that the test case works perfectly in this case.

 ## Test 2: Task-dependencies AI Adaptive Scheduling

 This test case assesses how well the AdaptiveScheduler works when tasks have dependencies (preDependence/postDependence).
-The original prompt fails sometimes, especially if task A has very high priority, but task A depends on task B (and sometimes the model will place A before B, ignoring the dependency constraint).
-I concluded the reason is that it does not give the LLM a set of rules it should obey.
-So, I created an updated version that more explicitly state all the scheduling constraints, which performs well on the test case related to task-dependencies.
+The original prompt fails sometimes, especially if task A has very high priority, but task A depends on task B. Sometimes the model will place A before B, ignoring the dependency constraint.
+I concluded the reason is that it does not give the LLM an explicit set of rules it should obey.
+So, I created an updated version that more explicitly states all the scheduling constraints, which performs well on the test case related to task-dependencies.

 ### Prompt-v2